farlee2121/FsSpec/README.md

 The next step would most likely be additional constraint types
 - Not spec: Negate any specification.
   - This is easy to add for validation, but makes normalization for inferring generators more complex.
-It should be do-able, but I have to consider negations of specs (i.e. max becomes min, regex becomes ???) and how that would impact other features like explanation
+It should be doable, but I have to consider negations of specs (i.e. max becomes min, regex becomes ???) and how that would impact other features like explanation
-- Exact value spec: specify a finite list of allowed values
 - Others based on user feedback

 Other lines of inquiry include